keltia/fetiche-rs/compute-height/README.md

 The code snippet in context indicates a tool for calculating **geoid heights** using the **EGM2008 geoid model**.
 The `geoid_height()` function likely computes the deviation of the geoid from the ellipsoid for a given latitude and longitude.
 This result can then aid in determining orthometric height.

+- For calculations involving drones, we will add a column calculating the geometric altitude and this will be used for the distance calculations.